About Your HEART NUMBERS

 Your heart numbers are two of the most important numbers you

-need to know because they give some insight into how healthy your
+need to know because they give you an idea of how healthy your

-heart is and the effect that your lifestyle is having on your
+heart is and the effect your lifestyle is having on your body.

-risk of having a heart attack or stroke is over five years - and
+Find out your risk of having a heart attack or stroke over the

 What are your numbers?